openstack/governance/resolutions/20170329-golang-use-case.rst

 but it slowed down calls to the data that is in buffer cache, so in reality using a threadpool brought a great cost to overall throughput, in some cases, users saw a 25% drop in throughput.
 Another solution was to separate object server processes per disk.
-The solution also helped with slow disks and there’s no need for a thread pool, but for super dense servers with many dozens of disks it meant that memory consumption spiked up, limiting the memory available for the filesystem.
+The solution also helped with slow disks and there's no need for a thread pool, but for super dense servers with many dozens of disks it meant that memory consumption spiked up, limiting the memory available for the filesystem.